LucasXavierChurchman/KOBE-Bot/README.md

 #### NMF

-Eigenfaces are a method used in facial recognition technology that uses Partial Component Analysis to visually illustrate the most distinguishing features of a collection of headshots images.
+Eigenfaces are a method used in facial recognition technology that uses Principal Component Analysis (PCA) to visually illustrate the most distinguishing features of a collection of headshots images.

 ![Eigen_Faces](https://github.com/LucasXavierChurchman/KOBE-Bot/blob/master/plots%2Bimages/eigenfaces.png)

-I wanted to use this method, but since the values of PCA generated eigen-vectors can be difficult to interpret, I used Non-Negative Matrix Factorizaion (NMF) instead.
-This way, vector values were restricted between 0 and 1, and makes it more apparent that lighter pixels (closer to a value of 1) have a higher loadings on their latent features.
+I wanted to use this method, but the values of PCA generated eigenvectors can be difficult to interpret.
+I used Non-Negative Matrix Factorizaion (NMF) instead.
+This way, vector values were restricted between 0 and 1, and makes it more apparent that lighter pixels (closer to a value of 1) have a higher loading on their latent feature.
 This also gave the reconstructed images higher 'contrast' than using PCA.

 ##### Google Image NMF
 ![google_nmf](https://github.com/LucasXavierChurchman/KOBE-Bot/blob/master/plots%2Bimages/google_nmf.png)